The Singapore Special is not classified under the FCI grouping system.

 The Oldest Singapore Special in the Community

-Help us find the oldest living Singapore Special, in Singapore.
-If you have at least one Maltese, Join the Community now
+Help us find the oldest living Singapore Special in Singapore.
+If you have at least one Singapore Special,

 Little concerns here.
 The natural breeding cycles over many generations meant that the Singapore Special is derived from a more diversified gene pool, where in the theory of the survival of the fittest (healthiest), defective (weak) genes are naturally weeded out.
 Throughout the world, street dogs like the Singapore Special requires less veterinary attention across their lifespan.